csula/cs1222-spring-2017/week11.md

 ### Check EXISTS

-If we need to determine whether a relationship exists between two en- tities without regard for the quantity.
+If we need to determine whether a relationship exists between two entities without regard for the quantity.
 Let's go back to our example from earlier:

 Question: determine if a customer has a check account, and a savings account.
 Answer `Y` or `N` for the two columns.